Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ2: What are the current maintenance methods for smart contracts?

 \subsection{Online Checking Methods}

 Online checking methods can help smart contract developers defend their contracts against attacks even after they have been deployed.
 Table~\ref{tab:online} introduces seven publications that use online checking methods to help maintain smart contracts.
-However, most of the online checking methods cannot be used directly and need to be merged into the EVM.
+However, most of the online checking methods cannot be used directly and need to be merged into the EVM if an EIP\footnote{Ethereum Improvement Proposals (EIPs) describe standards for the Ethereum platform, including core protocol specifications, client APIs, and contract standards.}~\citep{EIP} adopts any of those in a new version.

-Ayoade et al.~\cite{ayoade2019smart} proposed a method that can automatically detect vulnerable EVM bytecode segments and uses a guarded bytecode segment to replace it.
+Ayoade et al.~\citep{ayoade2019smart} proposed a method that can automatically detect vulnerable EVM bytecode segments and uses a guarded bytecode segment to replace it.
 Their tool is based on predefined policy rules and can only support a limited number of simple rules.
-Similarly, \textit{ContractLarva}~\cite{azzopardi2018monitoring} insert protection code into the source code of smart contracts.
+Similarly, \textit{ContractLarva}~\citep{azzopardi2018monitoring} insert protection code into the source code of smart contracts.
 This updated bytecode can defend against related attacks.

-\textit{TownCrier}~\cite{zhang2016town} and \textit{FSFC}~\cite{wang2020fsfc} provide approaches to detect malicious input to protect smart contracts. \textit{TownCrier} can be regarded as a bridge between the smart contracts and frond-end programs, e.g., websites.
-When a frond-end program sends transactions to smart contracts, \textit{TownCrier} uses a combination of Software Guard Extensions~\cite{costan2016intel} and Intel’s recently released trusted hardware capability~\cite{intel} to check whether the input data can be trusted. \textit{FSFC} is a filter-based security framework for smart contracts.
+\textit{TownCrier}~\citep{zhang2016town} and \textit{FSFC}~\citep{wang2020fsfc} provide approaches to detect malicious input to protect smart contracts. \textit{TownCrier} can be regarded as a bridge between the smart contracts and front-end programs, e.g., websites.
+When a frond-end program sends transactions to smart contracts, \textit{TownCrier} uses a combination of Software Guard Extensions~\citep{costan2016intel} and Intel’s recently released trusted hardware capability~\citep{intel} to check whether the input data can be trusted. \textit{FSFC} is a filter-based security framework for smart contracts.
 It uses several firewall rules and uses a monitor to identify malicious input.

-\textit{{\AE}GIS}~\cite{ferreira2019aegis} and \textit{VULTRON}~\cite{wang2019vultron} detect and reverse malicious transactions to protect smart contracts. \textit{{\AE}GIS} uses predefined patters to identify malicious transactions. \textit{VULTRON} compares the actual transferred Ethers and the normal transfered Ethers to find malicious transactions.
+\textit{{\AE}GIS}~\citep{ferreira2019aegis} and \textit{VULTRON}~\citep{wang2019vultron} detect and reverse malicious transactions to protect smart contracts. \textit{{\AE}GIS} uses predefined patters to identify malicious transactions. \textit{VULTRON} compares the actual transferred Ethers and the normal transfered Ethers to find malicious transactions.